lowrycito/handbook/pages/study-manual-general-handbook-28.md

 For more information, see the following article on FamilySearch: “[Can I do temple work for victims of the Jewish Holocaust?](https://www.familysearch.org/en/help/helpcenter/article/can-i-do-temple-work-for-victims-of-the-jewish-holocaust "https://www.familysearch.org/en/help/helpcenter/article/can-i-do-temple-work-for-victims-of-the-jewish-holocaust")”

+28.1.2

+### Who May Participate in Ordinances for the Deceased

 All members who have a current temple recommend may participate in baptisms and confirmations for the dead.
 Endowed members with a current temple recommend may participate in all ordinances for the deceased.
 See [26.3](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9 "/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number9-p40#title_number9").

+28.1.3

+### Participation by Members Who Have Physical or Intellectual Disabilities

 Members who have disabilities may do temple work for the deceased if they: